andrewObrien98/6-CS3450/README.md

 The actual web app building project will be kept in the folder “app”

+Where to find what we completed for each milestone can be found in the Rubric folder

 ## Version-Control procedures
 Collaborators should have a forked repository of the app in Andrew’s account of the project “6-CS3450”, in their Github.
 Each collaborator should clone the forked repository.
 Before each meeting, collaborators should submit a pull request so we can monitor progress and discuss issues.